 Bioinformatics Pilot Project Program

 The goal of the SC INBRE Bioinformatics Pilot Project Program is to stimulate interest in the application of genomics and bioinformatics methods by supporting research and student training throughout the SC INBRE and South Carolina Clinical and Translational Research Institute (SCTR) networks.
 Funded projects are expected to generate preliminary data for presentations, publications and grant proposals by faculty and their students.
 All resulting publications must acknowledge SC INBRE support.
-If at all possible, projects should propose to work with one of the following SC INBRE-supported facilities with resources necessary to complete the research.
-These facilities include

 - Microarray Facility at the University of South Carolina, Dr. Kim Creek, Director (Email, 803-777-0952)